anyaevostinar/anyaevostinar.github.io/classes/111-w22/syllabus.md

 * Ask questions and reach out for help: If you have a question about something, chances are other people do too.
 By asking questions in class, on Slack and in office hours, you'll keep up with the course and gain a deeper understanding of the concepts.

 ## Late Policies
-Because the problem sets and daily assignments are designed to enhance your learning of the course material, and because the problem sets in this course will often build upon each other, turning these in in a timely manner is essential.
-Turning in your projects and assignments on time also maximizes the quality of the feedback you can expect to receive from the grader (or myself, where appropriate), and provides a framework of fairness.
+Because the homework assignments and reading checks are designed to enhance your learning of the course material, and because the homework assignments in this course will often build upon each other, turning these in in a timely manner is essential.
+Turning in your assignments on time also maximizes the quality of the feedback you can expect to receive from the grader (or myself, where appropriate), and provides a framework of fairness.

 Due to the nature and role of the reading checks, no late reading checks will be accepted.
 If you miss a couple of these, it will not impact your overall grade; just don't make it a habit.

-Projects are due on Thursdays at 10pm on Moodle unless otherwise stated.
-Any project received after this time will be considered late.
+Homework assignments are due on Wednesdays at 10pm on Gradescope (through Moodle) unless otherwise stated.
+Any assignments received after this time will be considered late.

 **Late penalties on projects:**